wp-plugins/xili-dictionary/readme.txt

 **xili-dictionary is a dictionary storable in custom post type (CPT) and terms (custom taxonomy) to create, update and translate .po files or .mo files of current theme folder and of current plugins.**

-* xili-dictionary is a plugin (compatible with xili-language) to build a multilingual dictionary saved in the post tables of WordPress as CPT.
+* xili-dictionary is a plugin (compatible with xili-language) to build a multilingual dictionary saved in the post tables of WordPress as CPT to build .mo files (used online by WP website), .po files (file assigned to a language and used by translator, text format of compiled .mo), and now .pot files.
 * With this dictionary, collecting terms from taxonomies (title, description), from bloginfos, from wp_locale, from current theme - international terms with ` _e(), __() or _n() or _x(),  _ex(), _nx(),... ` and other functions as in I10n.php - , it is possible to create and update .mo file in the current theme folder and current plugins.
 * By importing .mo files, it is possible to regenerate readable .po files and enrich translation tables.
 * xili-dictionary is full compatible with [xili-language](http://wordpress.org/extend/plugins/xili-language/) plugin and [xili-tidy-tags](http://wordpress.org/extend/plugins/xili-tidy-tags/) plugin.

 = roadmap =
-* code source cleaning
+* code source renewed with lastest WP tools
 * readme rewritting
 * writer management

-= Version 2.7.2 (updated 2014-06-02) =
+= Version 2.8.0 (updated 2014-06-05) =
 see [Changelog tab](http://wordpress.org/extend/plugins/xili-dictionary/changelog/).

 == Installation ==